aisingapore/PeekingDuck/docs/source/training_pipeline/03_using_custom_dataset/index.rst

 -------------------

 | After preparing your data folder, you will need to create and edit the
-  configuration files to connect your dataset to the training pipeline:
+  configuration files to connect your dataset to the training pipeline.

 | For a better understanding of which configuration files to change, you can
-  refer to the directory tree at :ref:`03-config-folder-structure`
+  refer to the directory tree at :ref:`03-config-folder-structure`.

-a) dataset_filename.yaml
+1. dataset_filename.yaml

 | Create a YAML file under the :mod:`data_module/dataset` folder directory.
 | The name of the files must be the same as the :mod:`data_module/dataset`